The Katie Sample Series: Accelerating Teacher Preparation for Black Students Kindergarten through Higher Ed

 As one of the first Black social workers in the Minneapolis Public Schools, Katie realized that we needed to do more for Black children, starting with immersing them in their proud, yet unknown, history.
 She created the African American Academy for Accelerated Learning (pronounced Triple-A L), an after-school, community program to teach them the strength of their cultural history; assist parents and families in navigating the complexities of systemic barriers; and provide professional development for teachers who did not have access to a culturally specific curriculum.

-We continue to learn from her legacy, and Elder Katie Sample will again host conversations with thought leaders who are paving the way for successes in educating Black children.
+We continue to learn from her legacy, and Elder Katie Sample will again host conversations with thought leaders who are paving the way for success in educating Black children.

 The sessions will be similar to the format used as part of the Academy and will provide an opportunity to share curriculum, tools, and strategies specific to Black history/culture, parent involvement, and mindfulness practices with Black children.
 Each of the three sessions will include reflective time for participants to move to smaller groups for deeper dialogues on their takeaways and reflections on “next steps” for effective action.